trankhanh040147/mythosedu/wp-includes/ID3/readme.txt

 * PZ TagEditor v4.53.408 has been known to insert ID3v2.3 frames into an existing ID3v2.2 tag which, of course, breaks things
-* Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 Tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either crash (WMP) or output Asian character set (iTunes)
+* Windows Media Player (up to v11) and iTunes (up to v10+) do not correctly handle ID3v2.3 tags with UTF-16BE+BOM encoding (they assume the data is UTF-16LE+BOM and either crash (WMP) or output Asian character set (iTunes)
-* Winamp (up to v2.80 at least) does not support ID3v2.4 Tags, only ID3v2.3
+* Winamp (up to v2.80 at least) does not support ID3v2.4 tags, only ID3v2.3
     see: http://forums.winamp.com/showthread.php?postid=387524
 * Some versions of Helium2 (www.helium2.com) do not write